Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Pseudomode approach

 It is known that the QME is of Lindblad form if and only if $\Gamma$ is positive semidefinite \cite{gorini1976completely,lindblad1976generators,breuer2002theory}.
 Therefore, the following condition is necessary:

 Within the correspondence in Eqs.~\eqref{correspondence_alpha}--\eqref{correspondence_g1} with $\gamma_{\mathrm{F}} = \sqrt{\eta \gamma \kappa} e^{i(\theta_{\mathrm{A}} - \theta_{\mathrm{C}})}$ and $0 \le \eta \le 1$, this condition is satisfied and therefore Yamaguchi's QME~\eqref{goal_of_the_QME} is of Lindblad form.
 The condition~\eqref{condition_for_Lindblad_form} shows the importance of the constant term $J_0$ for the QME to be of Lindblad form.
 In broader perspective, this gives a method for modifying a non-Lindblad QME to be of Lindblad form: if a QME obtained in the pseudomode approach is of non-Lindblad form, adding a constant term in the spectral function can convert it into a Lindblad form.
-This method is contrastive to the standard modification of the QME by means of a rotation of pseudomodes \cite{garraway1997nonperturbative, pleasance2020generalized}.
+This method is contrastive to the standard modification of QME by means of a rotation of pseudomodes \cite{garraway1997nonperturbative, pleasance2020generalized}.
+A rotation of pseudomodes may transform a QME into Lindblad form, while it generally gives rise to additional interactions between the pseudomodes.